Ben Buckler Gun Battery: The Ben Buckler Battery specifics

 During the late nineteenth century, ten 9.2 inch breech-loading "counter bombardment" guns of this type were established in Australia.
-These comprised three (3) at Sydney's eastern suburb batteries, plus a spare barrel; four in Victoria at Fort Nepean and Queenscliff, and two in South Australia (purchased in 1888).
+These comprised three at Sydney's eastern suburb batteries, plus a spare barrel; four in Victoria at Fort Nepean and Queenscliff, and two in South Australia (purchased in 1888).
 The Adelaide guns were never established into Fort Glenelg but were bought back by the British government in 1915.
 The Sydney guns were purchased with three hydro-pnuematic mounts and had the following serial numbers: Shark Point: #7317; Signal Hill: #7318; Bondi: #7319, and the spare: #7320.
 Of these guns, only the Signal Hill, Vaucluse barrel survived on public display at the Royal Australian Artillery Museum at North Fort, North Head before the museum closed in 2010.

 The Armstrong Foundry gun at Ben Buckler was cast in 1891 and established within its concrete casemate in 1893.
 The casemate allegedly had 10 m thick concrete walls.
-Transportation of the gun from the Victoria Barracks, Sydney, involved a team of thirty-six horses and took three weeks.
+Transportation of the gun from the Victoria Barracks, involved a team of thirty-six horses and took three weeks.
 The gun weighed 22 ST and was installed on an EOC Hydro-pneumatic Mark "1" disappearing mount, operated by hydraulic power.
 The gun was fired through a slot in the iron "top" shield and could fire a 172 kg armour piecing projectile to a range of 8200 m.

-A report in The Sydney Morning Herald of April 1908 reported the findings of a Board of Enquiry into the premature firing of the Ben Buckler gun - illustrative of the dangers associated with this technology.
+A report in the Sydney Morning Herald of April 1908 reported the findings of a Board of Enquiry into the premature firing of the Ben Buckler gun – illustrative of the dangers associated with this technology.

 It was not until the 1920s that Australian coastal defence sites began to be re-equipped with modern breech-loading 9.2" naval guns.
 These comprised the seven two-gun "Mark 10" 9.2" batteries completed by World War II.
 The new Sydney batteries comprised North Fort at North Head, and the Banks Battery at La Perouse.
 These sites still exist (minus the guns).